Skip Global navigation and goto content

 Other Resources

-Charlotte County:
+Charlotte County

-Florida Department of Agriculture and Consumer Services (FDACS):
+Florida Department of Agriculture and Consumer Services

-Florida Department of Business and Professional Regulation (DBPR):
+Florida Department of Business and Professional Regulation

-• Florida Department of Business and Professional Regulation (DBPR) regulates alcoholic beverages, barbers, drugs, devices, and cosmetics, food outlets (grocery stores, convenience stores, bakeries, and wholesale meat or seafood), lodging (hotels, motels, and apartments), mold related services, tobacco, and veterinary medicine, among other industries and services.
-To file a complaint with DBPR, visit MyFloridaLicense.com.
+• Florida Department of Business and Professional Regulation (DBPR) regulates alcoholic beverages, barbers, drugs, devices, and cosmetics, food outlets (grocery stores, convenience stores, bakeries, and wholesale meat or seafood), hair and nail salons, lodging (hotels, motels, and apartments), mold related services, tobacco, and veterinary medicine, among other industries and services.
+Online complaints can be made for those business regulated by DBPR.

-Florida Department of Health's Indoor Air Program:
+Florida Department of Health's Indoor Air Program

 • Florida Department of Health's Indoor Air Program provides expert guidance to Floridians with indoor air concerns in residences, schools, health care facilities, and other public facilities.
 The Florida Department of Health does not offer inspection services.

-Florida Department of Environmental Protection (DEP):
+Florida Department of Environmental Protection (DEP)